 To determine if your loved one needs immediate help, watch for these behaviors:

 - Buying a weapon, collecting pills or searching online about suicide.

 - Organizing personal items or paying off debts.

 - Saying permanent goodbyes.

 Fortunately, dealing with a suicide risk factor — or even exhibiting warning signs — doesn’t mean someone will attempt it.
-But if you or someone you know needs help, the 24/7 National Suicide Prevention Lifeline 800.273.8255 (or via chat) is a free resource that connects people in crisis to a local counselor.
+But if you or someone you know needs help, the 24/7 988 Suicide & Crisis Lifeline is a free resource that connects people in crisis to a local counselor through chat, text or phone call.
 If you feel like a loved one is in immediate danger, take them to the hospital or call 911.
 The key to saving a life is to get help sooner than later.